This post was originally published on May 7, 2023 and has been updated with helpful tips to make the recipe even better.

 - Add the chicken pieces to the inner pot, skin side down.
 Sear on high sear/sauté until the skin is golden brown on all sides.
 You will have to do this in batches.
 You don't want to over crowd the pan.
 Once the chicken has browned set it aside.

-- While the chicken is browning, whisk 1 ½ cups coconut milk, ½ cup cider vinegar, 2 tbsp brown sugar, and peppercorns into the soy sauce.
+- While the chicken is browning, whisk 1 ½ cups coconut milk, ½ cup cider vinegar, 2 tablespoon brown sugar, and peppercorns into the soy sauce.

 - Use a sharp knife to separate the white parts of the scallions from the green.
 Slice the white part in half long ways and thinly slice the green parts for garnish.